 Becoming a Marine is a unique challenge and a wonderful honor; one should never discount that experience.

 I became a Marine after already completing a year’s worth of education at Florida Southern College.
-One of my dearest friends, James McMahon (affectionately known as Jim), and I were privileged to forge this journey together, in a roundabout way.
+One of my dearest guy friends and I were privileged to forge this journey together, in a roundabout way.
 Females and males train separately at Parris Island, but through the grapevine that is church at Parris Island, we were able to see each other at church one day.

 Trust me, I did not look pretty for most of boot camp!
 Nor did I look good for my official photograph.
 Sigh.